How to get an EIN from outside the United States

 You shouldn’t be slugged with extra fees just for doing the right thing and paying your taxes.

-An Airwallex Global Account lets you avoid any unnecessary conversion fees.
+An Airwallex Foreign Currency Account lets you avoid any unnecessary conversion fees.
 All you need to do is set up a USD Global Account and you can neatly sidestep this process.
 You can effectively create a US bank account without the paperwork, the waiting times, and endless red tape.

 Simply set up your Global Account account with us and you can start sending and receiving USD immediately.
 You’re able to avoid any conversion fees and make same-day transfers, without any monthly fees.